vishalg0wda/s2-sdk-typescript/README.md

 ### Override Server URL Per-Client

-The default server can also be overridden globally by passing a URL to the `serverURL: string` optional parameter when initializing the SDK client instance.
+The default server can be overridden globally by passing a URL to the `serverURL: string` optional parameter when initializing the SDK client instance.
 For example:
 ```typescript
 import { S2 } from "@s2-dev/streamstore";